-Any registered Georgia voter can request an absentee ballot online, by email, by mail, by phone or in person and safely vote from home.
-Requests can be made beginning Monday, Aug.
-22.
+Any registered Georgia voter can request an absentee ballot online, by email, by mail, by phone or in person.
+Requests must be made no later than 11 days before the election.

 - Online: Log in to the My Voter Page and select the Absentee Ballot Portal tab, where you can find and submit an absentee ballot application online, or download a form and email it to your county elections office.
 You can also email your county elections office to request an application, but be sure to send a separate email for each request in your household.
 Visit Georgia.gov for information about absentee voting and to download the application.